xudeng22/sc_sncn_ethercat_drive/examples/app_demo_master_ethercat_tuning/doc/index.rst

   - ``d``: toggle the motion polarity.
 It reverse the position/velocity/torque commands and feedback in the motion controller.
 Which will make you motor turn the other direction.
   - ``m``: toggle the phase inverted parameter.
 Use this if after finding the offset you have a positive torque resulting in a negative velocity.
   - ``P[number]``: set the pole pairs.
 If when using torque control and the motor moves a little bit then "hold" a position it can be because the pole pairs are incorrect. (it can also be caused by the position sensor).
-  - ``f``: reset the motorcontrol fault.
+  - ``f``: reset the torque control fault.
 If the motor stops because of over/under current.
 Try adjusting you power supply settings and maybe set a lower maximum torque.
   - ``g[number]``: set the GPIO output.
 The number to input must be four ``0`` or ``1``.
 GPIO port 1 is the rightmost bit.
   - ``tss``: set the torque safe mode. in this mode all the phases are disconnected and the motor is free to move.
 Use this if you want to manually move the axis.
   - ``kpp [number]``: set the P coefficient of the Position controller.